Search

 Mac Backups Made Easy with Carbon Copy Cloner

-Backups.
-A dreaded word because it is tedious and boring.
-You say it and people go fleeing in all directions plugging their ears.
-So what do you do?
 Say hello to your newest friend, Carbon Copy Cloner.
-Carbon Copy Cloner creates a bootable clone of your hard drive, perfect for full system backups.
-Easy interface and simple backups, and it’s donation ware, so don’t pay unless you like it.
+Carbon Copy Cloner creates a bootable clone of your hard drive, perfect for full system backups of a Mac.
+With an easy interface and simple backups, and it’s donation ware (or a free trial, depending on the version), that means you don’t pay unless you like it.
 Just another reason to love your Mac and the development community.

 The following configurations are supported by Carbon Copy Cloner: